anudeepadi/Malaria_Detection_Using_CNN/README.md

 # Malaria_Detection_Using_CNN
-Detecting Malaria in cells using CNN with Tensorflow and Keras
+Detecting Malaria in cells using an Convolutional Neural Network with Tensorflow and Keras